CodingItWrong/codingitwrong.com/workshops/rnweb/exercise.md

                    @expo/webpack-config@^0.17.0
 ```

-Once those are installed, run `yarn start` again, then press W. The app should open on the web.
+Once those are installed, run `yarn start` again, then press W. This time, the app should successfully open in your browser, and you should see the message "Open up App.js to start working on your app!"

 ## React Navigation